-A common example of a server system can be seen in a computer lab, where all systems are connected to a common server and all the computers are connected through a LAN setup.
+A typical example of a server system can be seen in a computer lab, where all systems are connected to a shared server, and all the computers are connected through a LAN setup.

 Personal Computer Operating Systems

-Barely any introduction is needed to this type of operating system as this is the most common type of it.
-In fact, users think that this is the only type of Operating System.
+Barely any introduction is needed for this type of operating system as this is the most common type of it.
+Users think that this is the only type of Operating System.

 Your laptops and desktops are personal computers that run this type of Operating System.

 The three popular Operating Systems for personal computers are Windows, macOS, and Linux.